envicutor/drafts/flow.rst

 What it is
 **********
 Provided are simplified sequence of steps that Envicutor takes to achieve certain goals (ie. to complete certain flows).
-Next to some steps, there are labels in parentheses that refer to the labels in the :ref:`requirements <requirements>`.
+Next to some steps, there are labels in parentheses that refer to the labels in the :ref:`requirements <requirements>` to show how the requirements are satisfied.

 The execution flow
 ******************